 CCNA is an acronym for Cisco Certified Network Associate.
 They are experts in the installation, operation, configuration and design of Cisco hardware and software, which includes LAN, WAN, VLAN and dial-access services for smaller networks.
 The CCNA is the main certification to have as a networking professional.

-Two new classes being offered are CCNA Security and CCNA Voice.
-Both classes take a further look into networks, in regards to security and voice, respectively.
+One new classe being offered is CCNA Security.
+This class takes a further look into networks, in regards to security.
 CCNA Security trains students how to recognize a network security threat, and what proper actions are required.
-CCNA Voice familiarizes students with VoIP and other technologies.

 CCENT is an instructive class that prepares students for associate level certifications (such as CCNA and CCDA).
 CCENT provides basic networking information needed by any IT worker.
 Upon completion of CCENT, certified persons will be able to install, manage, secure and troubleshoot a simple branch network.